hivepoint/navu-docs/custom-cmp.md

 $navu.consent = 'denied';
 ```

-## Navu Cookies to add to your CMP configuration
+## Adding Navu Cookies to your CMP configuration

 Navu uses the following cookies: